What is in store for monetary policy in 2019?

 ALL MAJORS WELCOME!
 Junior standing or above preferred for Fall 2019 (outstanding underclassmen will be seriously considered); Prerequisites: EC 111/112.

 The application process to be considered for the Fall 2019 team will begin soon!
-If you are interested in joining the 2019 team, applications will be accepted beginning March 2019, with final team chosen by early April.
+If you are interested in joining the 2019 team, applications will be accepted beginning late February 2019, with final team chosen by early March.
 Selection process is competitive and openings are limited; selected students will be enrolled in EC 454 – College Fed Challenge and will participate in the debate competition.
 Team and class: approximately 10 students.

 Interested in Joining the 2019 Team?